 If you’re looking for a bit of fun, friendly family travel competition in Reykjavik Iceland then 10 pin bowling might be just the activity for you and your teenagers.
-You can go 10 pin bowling in Reykjavik at 4 different location in the city centre
+You can go 10 pin bowling in Reykjavik at 4 different locations in the city centre.

 Questions about Reykjavik